Amaren21/AWS-SAA-C02-Course/README.md

 ### 1.2.1.
 Public vs Private Services

-Refers to the networking only, not permissions.
+Refers to the *networking only*, not permissions.

 - Public Internet: AWS is a public cloud platform and connected to the public internet.
 It is not on the public internet, but is next to it.

 - AWS Public Zone: Attached to the Public Internet.
 S3 Bucket is hosted in the Public Zone, not all services are.
-Just because you connect to a public service, that does not mean you have permissions to access it.
+Just because you connect to a public service, that *does not mean you have permissions to access it*.

-- AWS Private Zone: No direct connectivity is allowed between the AWS Private Zone and the public cloud unless this is configured for that service.
+- AWS Private Zone:
+**No direct connectivity is allowed between the AWS Private Zone and the public cloud unless this is configured for that service.**
-This is done by taking a part of the private service and projecting it into the AWS public zone which allows public internet to make inbound or outbound connections.
+This is done by taking a part of the private service and *projecting it into the AWS public zone* which allows public internet to make inbound or outbound connections.

 ### 1.2.2.
 AWS Global Infrastructure